kschip97/uep239FinalProj/README.md

 This section will go over the various types of data used, their sources, and preprocessing steps.
 Each data source will be described in a list under the folder that it is contained in

+**Note: There are 2 data directories in the github repository.
+The folder called 'Data' contains all data used directly in the python notebook analysis.
+The folder 'AllData_Directory' contains all of the data that was available to choose from for this final project.
+The below bullet points go through the contents of the 'Data' folder.
+'AllData_Directory' is more for exploration.**

 1. ACS_Data
     + AgeACS.csv: Census Bureau ACSST5Y2019.s101
         + Age and gender data from the American Community Survey (ACS) 2019 estimates